Climate and Nature Bill: HL Bill 13

 Proposing his amendments, Redesdale emphasised the UK's dire nature depletion—i.e. that 40% of species have declined since 1970, and that 600 million birds have been 'lost' in Europe over 40 years—calling for more ambitious nature recovery action.
 Lord Randall (Conservative) said that debates about conservation policy are often "talking about stopping the loss, but we should be increasing our biodiversity at the same time".

 Lord Green (Crossbench) reminded Peers that, in the UK, "just over half our natural biodiversity is still intact, placing us last in the G7—and in the bottom 10% worldwide—because so much of our land has been given over to marginal agriculture or monoculture conifer plantations".
 Labour's spokesperson, Baroness Blake, said on behalf of HM Opposition that:The Labour Party [had] committed to putting the environment and climate at the heart of its agenda and delivering nature-positive action—which halts and reverses the loss of biodiversity by 2030—for the benefit of all people on the planet, as is the ask of [the bill].
 That element of reversing will make the real difference between the [Conservative] Government's position and what is necessary.
-The Environment Act commits to halt species decline, but fails to reverse decline and does not tackle broader biodiversity loss.The Conservative Minister, Lord Callanan, acknowledged that nature is in decline around the world, but resisted the proposed reforms, citing the Environment Act's species abundance target as "a good proxy for the health of the wider ecosystem".
+The Environment Act commits to halt species decline, but fails to reverse decline, and does not tackle broader biodiversity loss.The Conservative Minister, Lord Callanan, acknowledged that nature is in decline around the world, but resisted the proposed reforms, citing the Environment Act's species abundance target as "a good proxy for the health of the wider ecosystem".

-The Ecology Bill passed through its remaining Lords stages successfully, and was handed over to Wera Hobhouse (Lib Dem) in the Commons for its first reading on 24 April 2023] It was not given time to progress further, but campaigners welcomed that the Labour Party had offered its support for the bill as it passed through the Upper House.
+The amended Ecology Bill passed through its remaining Lords stages successfully, and was 'handed over' to Wera Hobhouse (Lib Dem) in the Commons for its first reading on 24 April 2023.
+It was not given time to progress further, but campaigners welcomed that the Labour Party had offered its support for the bill as it passed through the Upper House.

 Bill 304

 In the same session, Olivia Blake (Labour) introduced the bill in the Commons on 10 May 2023.
-As a ten-minute rule bill, and unlike earlier presentations, Blake delivered a speech at its first (and last) reading.
+As a ten minute rule bill, and unlike earlier presentations, Blake delivered a speech at its first reading.
 No MP spoke for a further ten minutes to oppose the bill, and it was not objected to.
 A second reading date of 24 November 2023 was set.
-The bill did not make progress.
+The bill did not make further progress.

-Backed by MPs from all main parties, its co-sponsors were Derek Thomas (Conservative), Peter Bottomley (Conservative), Alan Brown (SNP), Brendan O'Hara (SNP), Ed Davey (Lib Dem), Wera Hobhouse (Lib Dem), Liz Saville Roberts (Plaid Cymru), Colum Eastwood (SDLP), Caroline Lucas (Green), Stephen Farry (Alliance) and Geraint Davies (Independent).
+Backed by MPs from all main parties, its co-sponsors were Derek Thomas (Conservative), Peter Bottomley (Conservative), Alan Brown (SNP), Brendan O'Hara (SNP), Ed Davey (Lib Dem), Wera Hobhouse (Lib Dem), Liz Saville Roberts (Plaid Cymru), Colum Eastwood (SDLP), Caroline Lucas (Green), Stephen Farry (Alliance) and Geraint Davies (Independent, formerly Labour/Co-op).